 - 1. Push the UP arrow until the Loft Bed reaches the ceiling. - 2.
-Turn the key (located on the right sidewall behind the passenger seat) to the "OFF" position.
+Turn the key (located near the loft bed or monitor panel, depending on model) to the "OFF" position.

-3. Fasten the safety belt.
+3. Fasten the safety belt whenever the bed is in the stored position.